JVital2013/vitality-goes/README.md

 ### Windows
 To start hosing Vitality GOES in Windows:

-1. Download a zip of the Vitality GOES git repository [link for the lazy](https://github.com/JVital2013/vitality-goes/archive/refs/heads/main.zip)
+1. Download a zip of the Vitality GOES git repository ([link for the lazy](https://github.com/JVital2013/vitality-goes/archive/refs/heads/main.zip))
-2. TODO
+2. Extract the zip
+3. Delete the contents of C:\xampp\htdocs\
+4. Copy the contents of vitality-goes\html into C:\xampp\htdocs\

 ## Configuring Vitality GOES
 Take a look at the [config readme](docs/config.md) to configure Vitality GOES.